 In movies about conspiracies there’s always a moment when the main character finds the clue in the stack of evidence and rushes off to tell someone.

-Early on in my career I worked for a big multi-national advertising agency.
-My first year on the job I worked exclusively on what the industry calls ’digital display advertising’ and the rest of us just call ‘fucking banner ads’.
-In the process of designing those ads I discovered the tip of an iceberg of underhanded tactics and outright fraud but unlike in the movies there was no single dramatic moment of realisation.
-Instead I experienced a slow confirmation of my initial suspicion; that the whole enterprise didn’t seem to add up.
-To be clear; the realisation wasn’t that making obnoxious banner ads was bullshit (that’s a given), rather it was that the medium itself didn’t actually work.
+Years ago I worked for a big multi-national advertising agency.
+I spent my first year on the job working exclusively on what the industry calls ’digital display advertising’ and the rest of us just call ‘fucking banner ads’.
+In the process I discovered that the all the fudged numbers and weird double-dealing that went along with banner ads were just the tip of an iceberg of outright fraud.
+Unlike in the movies, however, there was no single dramatic moment of realisation.
+Instead I just experienced a slow confirmation of my initial suspicion – which wasn’t that banner ads are a blight on our culture (that’s a given), rather it was that the medium itself didn’t actually work.

 At the time the advertising industry was going through a transition that had begun well before I arrived and is still playing out today.
 Starting in the late 90s the Mad-Men era of witty magazine spreads, billboards and big budget TV commercials had started to give way to an advertising landscape dominated by Google and Facebook.
 The shift to digital channels was driven, in part, by the promise of concrete data and measurable ‘Return On Investment’.
 Suddenly people with MBAs were cropping up in ad agencies threatening to bring rigour and empiricism to all the debauchery.
 To make matters worse clients had cottoned on to the same trend and began demanding evidence that all the money they funnelled into their ad agencies was actually being reflected in their revenue figures.

 What that meant for people like me – on the banner-ad assembly line – was that we were suddenly receiving reports on how our ads were performing.
-It’s not worth going into he the byzantine world of online ad-buying but, for our purposes, you only need to know that there are four main players on the field:
+The world of online ad-buying is byzantine but, for our purposes, you only need to know that there are four main players on the field:

 1. The client (has the money)